Powerlearnproject/se-assignment-day-2-git-and-github-thuo-pacha/README.md

 Version control assists developers to track changes of their code and also be able to collaborate with others.
 It also helps them to get the different versions of their code so that they are able to go back to their initial /primary code.
 Git hub is a popular tool as it allows coders to collaborate with others in making developments better.
 It is also a learning tool where developers get to learn and interact with others.
 Git hub has diiferent features that coders require for their development of systems/softwares.

-Version comtrol maintains project integrity
+Version control maintains project integrity by ensuring that previous versions of code are  traceable.
+It also prevents unauthorized changes meaning that changes can not be mad by people that ahev not been allowed to.
+Different collaborators can be alllowed to work on the same project without any conflicts .

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 After logging in to your git hub account, click on the button that indicates new repository and create a new repository.
-What follows is the naming if the repo and indication of whether the repository is
+What follows is the naming of the repo and indication of whether the repository is a private or public repository .
+One also has to write a unique name for the for the repository after which one connects with the README.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?